Founder of Russian private militia accuses France in Central African Republic attack | Law-Order

 Founder of Russian private militia accuses France in Central African Republic attack

 Yevgeny Prigozhin, founder of the once-secretive Russian private military contractor Wagner Group, which has supported Central African Republic's (CAR) army since 2018 but gained wider attention with its role in Russia's war in Ukraine, blamed France for the attack.
-The French Foreign Ministry did not immediately respond to Prigozhin's allegations.
+French Foreign Minister Catherine Colonna said the claims were false.

 The head of a Russian private militia accused France of attempting to assassinate the head of a Russian representative office in the Central African Republic, who was seriously injured on Friday after opening a mail bomb.